rajan-31/rgit_alumni/README.md

 - [advanced goals-2](https://www.sitepoint.com/10-tips-make-node-js-web-app-faster/)

 ## IMP
-- environment variables: port, ip, google client id & secret, database secret
+- ~~environment variables: port, ip, google client id & secret, database secret~~
-- add npm scrpits
+- ~~add npm scrpits~~
-- change titles and links of views
+- ~~change titles and links of views~~
-- user specific middlewares.isLoggedIn middleware
+- ~~user specific middlewares.isLoggedIn middleware~~
-- mongoose operatins without geting updated data
+- ~~mongoose operatins without geting updated data~~
-- sanitize / validate form data
+- //sanitize / validate form data
-- ajax calls for forms
+- //ajax calls for forms
-- email, first name, last name validation
+- ~~email, first name, last name validation~~
 <!-- - "Sort operation used more than the maximum 33554432 bytes of RAM.
 Add an index, or specify a smaller limit." (create indexes for collection is a option) -->
 - compatibility on all browsers

-## PRODUCTION CAHNGES
+## PRODUCTION CHANGES
+- process manager
+- change connectsrc to real domain in helmet content security policy (app.js)
 - activation code URL (it's localhost currently)
 - mail templates
 - mongo url
 - google oauth strategy redirect url
 - env ip
 - env port
-- try to use cdns of scripts/ stylesheets
+- ~~try to use cdns of scripts/ stylesheets~~
-- multer ==> In case you need to handle a text-only multipart form, you should use the .none() method
+- //multer ==> In case you need to handle a text-only multipart form, you should use the .none() method
 - ask about max file size
 - set maxage for static content